aqa-arash/aqa-arash/README.md

-- 👋 Hi, I’m @aqa-arash (Arash Moradian), master of science in mechanical engineering, student of computational engineering.
+- 👋 Hi, I’m Arash Moradian, master of science in mechanical engineering, student of computational engineering at FAU Erlangen.
 - 👀 I’m interested in the use of programming and machince learning in mechanical engineering.
 - 📫 You can reach me on linkedIn [https://www.linkedin.com/](https://www.linkedin.com/in/arash-moradian-me631/)